 urls | String array | No* | URLs to be assessed |

-At least one of documents
+At least one of documents or urls must be provided.

 Assessment Configuration Structure